henrytran58/slide-puzzle-game-website/README.md

 That website was hosted on Award Space.
 Link: http://ggame14.atwebpages.com/HPBD.html

-Below is the demo of this in case the website isn't working anymore
+Below is the demo of this in case the website isn't working anymore.
+I was playing it by the arrows on my keyboard.

 https://user-images.githubusercontent.com/121825910/211489824-dcece15d-7478-4062-9e71-b6d80f49f107.mp4